apollographql/apollo-server/docs/source/performance/caching.md

 Because CDNs and caching proxies only cache GET requests (not POST requests, which Apollo Client sends for all operations by default), we recommend enabling [automatic persisted queries](./apq/) and the [`useGETForHashedQueries` option](./apq/) in Apollo Client.

 Alternatively, you can set the `useGETForQueries` option of [HttpLink](https://www.apollographql.com/docs/react/api/link/apollo-link-http) in your `ApolloClient` instance.
-However, this has the following disadvantages:

-* Your query string is sent as a plaintext URL query parameter, which might be saved in logs by intermediary systems (e.g., a CDN or proxy) between the client and server.
-* Most browsers enforce a size limit on `GET` requests, and large query strings might exceed this limit.
+However, most browsers enforce a size limit on GET requests, and large query strings might exceed this limit.

 ## Disabling cache control